Tantra: Features

 The Tantras emphasize spiritual practice or sādhana, including initiation (dīkṣā), rituals, and yoga.
 A standard ritual framework is present in the Tantras, despite variations in deities and mantras, involving body purification through symbolic dissolution, creation of a divine body or self via mantra, internal worship or dhyāna (visualization), and external worship or pūjā, utilizing hand gestures (mudrā), mantra chanting, and sacred diagrams (yantra, maṇḍala).

 The Tantras feature complex cosmological hierarchies that incorporate earlier traditions' cosmic structures, with the highest Śaiva Siddhānta realm surpassed by additional realms in Kashmir Śaiva traditions.
 The body is seen as divine, containing the cosmic order, reflecting the polarity of the male deity and his consort, the feminine energy, often Shiva and his Shakti as Goddess Kuṇḍalinī, with their union symbolizing liberation.
 The Tantras focus on attaining mystical powers (siddhi) and experiencing bliss in higher realms (bhoga) as part of the practitioner’s spiritual journey, also interpreted as the movement of Kuṇḍalinī through the body.
 The Tantras address possession (āveśa) and the practice of exorcism.

+Tantric practitioners do not deny the use of sexual rituals to gain powers, but emphasize the disciplined relationship between guru and disciple.